 The purpose of the NACTO Urban Bikeway Design Guide is to provide cities with state-of-the-practice solutions that can help create complete streets that are safe and enjoyable for bicyclists.
-Most treatments included in the NACTO Urban Bikeway Design Guide are not directly referenced in the current (2012) version of the AASHTO Guide for the Development of Bicycle Facilities, although they are virtually all (with two exceptions) permitted under the MUTCD.
 The NACTO Urban Bikeway Design Guide is not intended to be a comprehensive guide for the geometric design of bikeways, rather it covers certain types of on-road bikeway designs, specifically bike lanes and several new and innovative types of on-street bikeway design treatments, but does not cover shared use paths, signal design, and many other relevant topics.
 In most cases, the NACTO Urban Bikeway Design Guide should be used in tandem with the AASHTO Bike Guide.